iStudy for Success!

 There is a University policy known as G-9 which provides direction for responding to academic integrity violations of the University's code of conduct.
 In addition, each college and campus has designed specific guidelines for responding to allegations and has the authority to impose sanctions on students who violate the academic integrity policy.
 Faculty members are responsible for conveying the allegation and sanction to the student, who can then choose to accept the charge and sanction or appeal to the College (or campus) academic integrity committee for a review or hearing.
 The outcome of that review or hearing is final and cannot be appealed.
 When disciplinary sanctions are recommended, the case will be managed by the Student Affairs' Office of Student Conduct.

 The outcome of all academic integrity cases is sent to the Office of Judicial Affairs or the Judicial Affairs designee for record-keeping.
 When a student is found responsible for a violation, the student's previous academic integrity history will be viewed and a more serious sanction could be assigned as a result of repeated misconduct.

 In Fall 2000, Penn State instituted the XF grade, which is a disciplinary sanction assigned to students found responsible for committing extreme acts of academic dishonesty.
 The XF grade will appear on the student's official transcript and states that the student's grade was assigned specifically because he or she committed an act of academic dishonesty.

 In addition to the XF grade, there are a number of other sanctions that could be imposed when a student is found responsible for academic dishonesty, including warnings, letter grade reductions, and/or disciplinary sanctions such as probation or expulsion.

 Many colleges and campuses at Penn State have their own policy statements on academic integrity which are based on the University-wide policy, 49-20.
-Here are links to some of them (see reference 2).

 One final quiz to see what you have learned about academic integrity at Penn State.